Hope Cement Works: History

 Around 66% of the works output (1,000,000 tonne) is transported from the site via the railway link connecting to the Hope Valley Line.
 The railway line runs for 1 mi 52 chain and connects with the seven road sidings called Earle's Sidings.

 Destinations formerly served have included Northenden (Manchester), Dewsbury in West Yorkshire, Tanhouse Lane at Widnes, and bagged cement to Carlisle.
 In the privatisation era, newer destinations served by Hope came on stream due to rationalisation in the cement and railway industries; the terminals at Northenden and Widnes were replaced by one at Weaste, and Hope despatched cement to Theale, Colnbrook and Moorswater in Cornwall.
 In 2020, depots for onward transportation of cement by rail were located at Dewsbury, Walsall, Reading (Theale), and Dagenham.

 A study in 2020 determined that the plant supported a total of 270 jobs and brought over £60 million into the local economy.

+In 2024 the site's primary crusher, which had been in operation since 1952, was replaced as part of a major upgrade.